 - the organisational arrangements and functionality of internal controls of financial information, through a review plan aimed at constantly evaluating the adequacy and effective application of the administrative and accounting procedures instrumental to the preparation of financial statement documents and all other financial disclosures including, in particular, the Basel 2 Pillar 3 disclosure document.
-To the extent functional to documenting the quality of accounting data flows and information presented to the market, reviews are conducted not only of administrative and accounting processes, narrowly construed, but also of all phases of work that involve acquiring, recording, processing and presenting data managed in guidance and control processes (planning, management control and risk control), business processes (lending, financial intermediation, asset management and insurance, etc.), supporting processes (operations) and general governance rules for technological infrastructure and applications that ensure proper management of information processes and appropriate forms of monitoring of development activities regarding systems; - the completeness and consistency of the information disclosed to the market by enhancing internal communications processes through the regular acquisition by the Manager responsible for preparing the Company's financial reports of a structured system of information flows; the functions of the Parent Company and subsidiaries regularly disclose significant events for the purposes of accounting and financial information, especially as regards the main risks and uncertainties to which they are exposed.
+To the extent helpful to accurately documenting the quality of arrangements for controlling accounting data flows and information presented to the market, reviews are conducted not only of administrative and accounting processes, narrowly construed, but also of all phases of work that involve acquiring, recording, processing and presenting data managed in guidance and control processes (planning, management control and risk control), business processes (lending, financial intermediation, asset management and insurance, etc.), supporting processes (operations) and general governance rules for technological infrastructure and applications conceived to ensure proper management of information processes and appropriate forms of monitoring of development activities regarding systems; - the completeness and consistency of the information disclosed to the market by enhancing surveillance of internal communications processes with the management by the Manager responsible for preparing the Company's financial reports of a structured system of information flows that the functions of the Parent Company and subsidiaries regularly transpose, reporting significant events for the purposes of accounting and financial information, especially as regards the main risks and uncertainties to which they are exposed.